centreon/centreon-documentation/versioned_docs/version-20.04/alerts-notifications/events-view.md

 This view mixes host & services to have a unified interface and way to manage events.

-> This feature is in beta, we highly recommand you to use and send your feedbacks via [Github](https://github.com/centreon/centreon/issues/new/choose)
+> This feature is in beta, we highly recommend you to use and send your feedbacks via [Github](https://github.com/centreon/centreon/issues/new/choose)

 <iframe width="640" height="480" src="https://www.youtube.com/embed/FVjuIbBDuYU" frameborder="0" allowfullscreen></iframe>